 Because PII-based data directly identifies individuals, it is highly sensitive information and must be handled securely.
 Marketers must always keep data ethics and privacy compliance at the heart of all they do when using this personal data for marketing purposes.

-How Does GDPR Define Personal Identifiable Information?
+How Does GDPR Define Personally Identifiable Information?

 PII is a term specific to the United States.
 As regulators throughout the world bring new data privacy legislation forward, they are categorizing and defining personal information differently, requiring marketers to take a diligent approach to ensure global compliance.